 The payments firm says that the government-backed national stablecoin could be implemented in the first six months of 2022.
 According to Ripple, the Republic of Palau-backed stablecoin could be a “viable alternative to central bank digital currencies (CBDCs)”.

 Ripple says the Republic of Palau chose the XRP Ledger due to its efficiency and environmental friendliness.

 “As an established leader in the global climate debate, Palau chose Ripple because of its extensive experience in blockchain and building global payment systems, and the XRP Ledger because it’s carbon-neutral and 120,000x more energy-efficient than proof-of-work blockchains.
-What’s more, the XRPL provides significant benefits such as scalability, speed and low cost.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+What’s more, the XRPL provides significant benefits such as scalability, speed and low cost.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram